simonemarasi/squad-nlp/README.md

 `py main.py -mode=evaluate -df=/path/of/test/set -pred="/path/of/predictions/file"`

-The variables written above inside the square brackets have a default value you can check in the config file.
+The variables written above inside the square brackets have a default value you can check in the `config.py` file that you can find in the root folder of the repository.

-### Results on official SQuAD test set
+### Results on official SQuAD Test Set

 | Model                          	| Exact Match (%) 	| F1 score (%) 	|
 |--------------------------------	|-----------------	|--------------	|